boucadair/lisp-pubsub-flow-examples/draft-boucadair-lisp-pubsub-flow-examples.md

                     |                                  |
                ...
 ~~~~
-{: #riss title="An Example of Handling of Replayed Initial Subscription" artwork-align="center"}
+{: #riss-m title="An Example of Handling of Replayed Initial Subscription" artwork-align="center"}

 Note that if LISP messages supported timestamping, the replayed packet would be detected and thus be silently ignored by the Map-Server.